The first word people associate with zero waste is: effort.

 Less grocery shopping trips

-While you do have to make more space for bulk products, going zero waste means being careful of what you bring into your home.
-No more impulse shopping is bound to have a positive effect on your space.
-Assign a dedicated place for your bulk foods and toiletries and ban the rest.
+While you do have to make more space for bulk products, going zero waste means bringing less s**t into your home.
+No more impulse shopping.
+Now, THAT is bound to have a positive effect on your space.
+Assign a dedicated place for your bulk foods and toiletries and ban the rest..